FooBartn/Ucs-Puptr/README.md

 To include remediation run: Invoke-PuptrTest -ConfigName Test -Remediate

-> The end-state configuration for each Cisco UCS component is stored inside of the configuration file.
+**IMPORTANT:**
->Make sure to read through the configuration items and set them with your specific environmental variables
+* Make sure to read through the configuration items and set them with your specific environmental variables

+>ReadTheDocs for more info: [Ucs-Puptr Documentation](http://ucs-puptr.readthedocs.io)

 # Future